SystemFiles/yls/README.md

 ### Extra Considerations

 - The cache used for OAuth2.0 should be considered sensitive since it also contains refresh tokens in addition to access tokens.
 Access tokens are short-lived and would likely not be a huge threat, but refresh tokens tend to be longer-lived and can be exchanged for new access tokens
 - To configure streaming software using a non-default stream-key, you might need to manually access the YouTube livestream portal.
 The API does not differenciate between "Live Now" and "Events".
 As a result, we cannot programmatically gain access to "Live Now" ingestion information such as the stream-key.
+This should only need to be set a single time and future Livestreams should respect this.

 ## Maintainer / Author
 - Ben Sykes (ben.sykes@statcan.gc.ca)